apache/whimsy/MACOSX.md

 create `/usr/local/opt/httpd/conf/passenger.conf` from the output from `brew info passenger` (note new location of passenger.conf file: was `/etc/apache2/other`).

  * Change `/usr/bin/ruby` to where you have Ruby installed.
-If you followed the instructions above, this will be `/usr/local/bin/ruby`.
-If you use rbenv or another tool to manage your Ruby installs, use that location instead.
+   * If you followed the instructions above, this will be `/usr/local/bin/ruby`.
+   * If using rbenv, this should be `$HOME/.rbenv/shims/ruby`.
  * Optional: add `PassengerUser _www` and `PassengerGroup _www` lines if you would like your passenger applications to run under the web user.

 Configure `whimsy.local`